boul51/tftoscillo/tftoscillo/README.txt

  - in build settings:
    - disable shadow build
    - remove all build steps and add a new custom step with command build.sh
+ - in run settings:
+   - add a run configuration (custom executable)
+   - set run.sh for executable name
  - build and run commands should then be available

 You should then be able to build and run the project from qtcreator